NVIDIA (NASDAQ:NVDA) PT Raised to $675.00

-NVIDIA (NASDAQ:NVDA) had its price objective raised by equities research analysts at Mizuho from $650.00 to $675.00 in a research note issued on Tuesday, The Fly reports.
-The firm presently has a “buy” rating on the computer hardware maker’s stock.
-Mizuho’s price objective indicates a potential upside of 10.95% from the company’s current price.
+NVIDIA (NASDAQ:NVDA) had its price objective hoisted by research analysts at Cowen from $650.00 to $675.00 in a note issued to investors on Monday, Benzinga reports.
+The firm presently has an “outperform” rating on the computer hardware maker’s stock.
+Cowen’s target price points to a potential upside of 10.25% from the stock’s current price.

-Other equities research analysts have also recently issued research reports about the company.
-Susquehanna raised their price objective on NVIDIA from $625.00 to $700.00 and gave the stock a “positive” rating in a report on Monday, February 22nd.
-Piper Sandler lifted their price target on shares of NVIDIA from $575.00 to $625.00 and gave the company an “overweight” rating in a research report on Wednesday, March 3rd.
-Cowen upped their price target on shares of NVIDIA from $665.00 to $675.00 and gave the stock an “outperform” rating in a research report on Tuesday.
-Wells Fargo & Company boosted their price objective on NVIDIA from $605.00 to $625.00 and gave the stock an “overweight” rating in a research note on Friday, December 18th.
-Finally, Deutsche Bank Aktiengesellschaft lifted their target price on NVIDIA from $550.00 to $560.00 and gave the stock a “hold” rating in a research report on Monday, March 1st.
-Two equities research analysts have rated the stock with a sell rating, four have issued a hold rating and twenty-nine have issued a buy rating to the company’s stock.
-The stock currently has an average rating of “Buy” and an average target price of $598.56.
+NVDA has been the topic of several other reports.
+Mizuho boosted their price target on NVIDIA from $650.00 to $675.00 and gave the stock a “buy” rating in a research report on Tuesday, April 13th.
+Susquehanna upped their target price on NVIDIA from $625.00 to $700.00 and gave the company a “positive” rating in a research report on Monday, February 22nd.
+Barclays upped their target price on NVIDIA from $600.00 to $650.00 and gave the company an “overweight” rating in a research report on Tuesday, April 13th.
+Piper Sandler upped their target price on NVIDIA from $575.00 to $625.00 and gave the company an “overweight” rating in a research report on Wednesday, March 3rd.
+Finally, Susquehanna Bancshares upped their target price on NVIDIA from $625.00 to $700.00 and gave the company a “positive” rating in a research report on Monday, February 22nd.
+Two investment analysts have rated the stock with a sell rating, four have assigned a hold rating, twenty-eight have given a buy rating and one has issued a strong buy rating to the stock.
+The company currently has a consensus rating of “Buy” and a consensus target price of $606.61.

 NVIDIA Corporation operates as a visual computing company worldwide.
 It operates in two segments, GPU and Tegra Processor.
 The GPU segment offers processors, which include GeForce for PC gaming and mainstream PCs; GeForce NOW for cloud-based gaming; Quadro for design professionals working in computer-aided design, video editing, special effects, and other creative applications; Tesla for artificial intelligence (AI) utilizing deep learning, accelerated computing, and general purpose computing; GRID, which provides power of NVIDIA graphics through the cloud and datacenters; DGX for AI scientists, researchers, and developers; and EGX for accelerated AI computing at the edge.